Flexible Cross-Project Dashboards in the BrightWork Portfolio Reporting Area

 With a Portfolio in BrightWork, you can pick and choose the projects you want to report on.

-To understand the significance of this, look at the image of another project hierarchy below.
+To understand the significance of this, take another look at our project hierarchy below.

 The highlighted Project Office automatically reports on the sites in the red box.

-A portfolio would allow you to report on just the sites in the blue boxes (or any mix of sites that made sense to you).
+A portfolio would allow you to report on just the sites in the green (or any mix of sites that made sense to you).

 The Portfolio Reporting is super handy when you need to report on a group of projects that fall outside the typical hierarchy.